-We strive to offer a number of programs, support groups, and services to fulfil our mission and to meet the needs of our members and community.
-While anyone can join us for Shabbat services and many of our programs are free to the public, we do reserve certain benefits for our members (see Benefits of Membership).
+We strive to offer a number of programs, support groups, and services to fulfill our mission and meet the needs of our members and community.
+While anyone can join us for Shabbat services, and many of our programs are free to the public, we do reserve certain benefits for our members (see Benefits of Membership).
 As part of our Covenant of Membership, we ask that each member of our congregation support the activities and maintenance of our Temple with an annual financial commitment.

 Click Here to send us a message.
 We’ll reply as soon as soon as we can with an answer.